-^aAlterations were investigated at the gene level, with no distinction on the specific location or the type of alteration within the gene.
+^aAlterations were investigated at the gene level with no distinctions made regarding the specific location or type of alteration within the gene.

-^bThe confidence intervals were computed by the authors of this HTA using the Clopper-Pearson method.
+^bThe confidence intervals were computed by the authors of this health technology assessment using the Clopper-Pearson method.

-^cWe present estimates from the authors of the primary study
+^cWe present estimates from the authors of the primary study.

-Table A9: Evaluation of Clinical Utility of Liquid Biopsy Using a Concurrent Control
+Table A9: Evaluation of the Clinical Utility of Liquid Biopsy Testing Using a ConcurrentControl

-Study, year, location Type of targeted therapy Measure No. receiving targeted therapy No. receiving standard therapy HR % (95% CI) Jee et al., 2022, USA Unspecified targeted therapies Overall survival 255 467 0.63 (0.52 to 0.76)
+Author, year, country Therapy Measure No. receiving targeted therapy No. receiving standard therapy HR, % (95% CI) Jee et al, 2022, United States Unspecified targeted therapies Overall survival 255 467 0.63 (0.52 to 0.76)